-As always, if you have any questions please feel free to pop in and see me in the morning before school from around 7.45 (earlier on request) or at home time.
-You can also contact me via the homework diary, an email to school or leave a message for me to phone you at a time which is convenient.
-I look forward to speaking with you!
+As always, if you have any questions please feel free to pop in and see me at 08:30 or at home time.
+You can also contact me via an email to school or leave a message for me to phone you at a time which is convenient.

 A few friendly reminders…

-Early morning work begins at 8.30am each day and is now used for spelling practice and additional maths or grammar activities as needed.
-Some children might be given specific work if there is a particular requirement.
-I therefore feel it is beneficial if you are able to get the children here by this time, although I know from experience that the time before school can be quite fraught!
+Early morning work begins at 08:30 each day and is mainly spent practising key aspects of English and Maths or may be used to finish work.
+I therefore feel it is beneficial if your child has arrived by this time, although i do know from experience that time before school can be rather fraught!

 Weekly homework will resume this week for all of the Infant department. for Year 2, homework will be set on Friday to be handed in the following Thursday.
 There will be a piece of English, a piece of Maths and sometimes spelling words or times tables.
 If your child is finding the homework overly onerous, please do let me know.

 English – Fairy tales, nonsense poetry and Instructions.
 Alongside this will run Phonics, SPaG, reading comprehension and handwriting.